vinx13/naivedb/doc/documentation.md

 Open database or create if not exists.
 name: name of the database to be opened or created.
 option: user settings when creating or opening database.

+### destructor
+Close the opened database and all releated files.

 ### method get